General Information about Vienna

 A 10% or 20% value-added tax is included in the list price of items for sale in Austria.
 Tourists of Non-EC-Countries must pay this V.A.T. (“MWSt”) at the time of purchase but may obtain a refund of the tax on unused merchandise, which is taken with them when they leave Austria.
 You can complete an official refund form in the corresponding shop.

-Service is usually included in the bill in bars and restaurants, but tips up to 10% are welcome.
+Service is usually not included in the bill in bars and restaurants, tips up to 10% are welcome.